ChrisVou/kibana/CONTRIBUTING.md

 ### Reviewing Pull Requests

 So, you've been assigned a pull to review.
-Check out our [pull request review guidelines](https://www.elastic.co/guide/en/kibana/master/pr-review.html) for our general philosophy for pull request reviewers.
+Check out our [pull request review guidelines](https://www.elastic.co/guide/en/kibana/master/pr-review.html) for our general philosophy for pull request reviewers

 Thank you so much for reading our guidelines! :tada: